9 Worst Fashion Trends From History

 Jun 21, 2019

 Fashion has its share of lows in history.
-There were moments when a new fashion trend became popular for the wrong reason and people phased it after some time.
+There were moments when a new fashion trend became popular for the wrong reason and people phased it out after some time.

 Whether it is the backbreaking corset from the early 1900s or the ridiculously long chopines, the history of fashion has many examples of trends that look odd even today.
 Some of them deserve a mention here: